-The process of producing or releasing vocal sound by the vibration of the vocal folds that is in turn modified by the resonance of the vocal tract is known as Phonation.
+The process of producing or releasing vocal sound by the vibration of the vocal folds.
+It will in turn modified by the resonance of the vocal tract is known as Phonation.
 The phonological disorder is a simplification of the sound system that also affects a child’s intelligibility.
 To explain in simple words, it is the way children start simplifying certain sounds or words at the initial stage of talking.
-For e.g: saying “boo” to “blue”.
-They do not produce sounds they are required to or sometimes start doing it deliberately to avoid extra effort.
+For e.g. saying “boo” to “blue”.
+They do not produce sounds they need to or sometimes start doing it deliberately to avoid extra effort.

 It is important to take notice and work on this problem as soon as you find your child doing it.
-It is not a disorder that can be treated with Phonation Therapy, but it is always necessary to pay attention to the child and make sure he/she doesn’t get confused with sounds since it can put your child at risk for reading writing disorders.
+It is not a disorder and can treat it with Phonation Therapy.
+But it is always necessary to pay attention to the child.
+Make sure he/she doesn’t get confused with sounds since it can put your child at risk for reading-writing disorders.

 The disorders “Articulation” and “Phonation” are often confused to be same by people.
 But there’s a difference between the two; articulation disorder is the difficulty a child faces at a motoric level i.e having trouble making individual speech sounds.
 Whereas, a phonological disorder is a child’s difficulty at brain/phonemic level i.e. having trouble differentiating one word from another.